isabellapilli/cit281-lab02/index.md

 - Terminal

 ### What I Learned:
 In this lab I was introduced to git software.
 I created a new JavaScript Node.js file and used git to manage the file.
 Git repos fall into three different categories: untracked, tracked, and ignored and I learned how to manage them with different git commands such as *git add*, *git commit*, *git diff*, *git status*, *git clone*, *git branch*, and even more.
+I was also able to clone a Hangman JavaScript Repo and play the game from Chrome.

 ### Screenshots from Lab 2!